Education about weight management for providers

 Links to coupons and prior authorization strategies for anti-obesity meds

-- GoodRx app or website can be used to find commonly used medications at a lower cost to the patient – phentermine, topiramate, naltrexone, bupropion.
+- GoodRx app or website can be used to find commonly used medications at a lower cost to the patient – phentermine, topiramate, naltrexone, and bupropion.

 - Coupons and Copay Cards: